 In a similar manner to the results above for the case $\mathbf{H}=0$, here we present non-standard PDEs related to SVIs modeling the elasto-plastic \eqref{pathdependent_ep} and obstacle \eqref{pathdependent_op} problems.
-First, for each problem, we give a description of the infinitesimal generator of the corresponding process for which an analogue of Proposition 1 can be obtained.
-Then, we only present the non-standard backward-in-time parabolic problems in analogy to Theorem \ref{THMA}.
-For the non-standard elliptic degenerate and Poisson problems, the idea remains basically the same as in Theorem \ref{THMB} and Theorem \ref{THMC}.\\
+First, for each problem, we give a description of the infinitesimal generator of the corresponding process.
+Then, we only present the non-standard backward-in-time parabolic problems in analogy to Section \ref{THMA}.
+For the non-standard elliptic degenerate and Poisson problems, the idea remains basically the same as what is presented above.\\

 Without loss of generality, we can assume here that $P_Y = P_O = 1$, define

 and

 In the elasto-plastic problem, using Ito's lemma, the generator of $(Z_t,Y_t)$ is defined on any function $\phi \in C^\star(\bar{D})$ and satisfies